emissary-ingress/emissary/README.md

 CAVEATS
 -------

 Ambassador is ALPHA SOFTWARE.
-In particular, in version 0.3.1:

-- There is no authentication mechanism, so anyone can map or unmap resources.
+In particular, in version 0.3.1, there is no authentication mechanism, so anyone can map or unmap resources.
+(This is great for self service, of course, but we'll be putting a few controls in place later anyway.)
-- There is no SSL support.

 Ambassador is under active development; check frequently for updates, and please file issues for things you'd like to see!